Sage/carbon-factory/docs/handlers.md

       <Textbox name="last_name" />
     ];

-    // concatentate the fields array with the fields from the handler: tableFields = tableFields.concat(Handlers.SalesInvoices.additionalFields);
+    // concatenate the fields array with the fields from the handler: tableFields = tableFields.concat(Handlers.SalesInvoices.additionalFields);

     return (